-Pro rata annual leave for part of a year of employment is paid out when employment ends due to redundancy or dismissal (except for dismissal for serious misconduct) and is also paid out when the employee resigns and gives the notice required under the WA award.
-Annual leave loading is not paid on pro rata annual leave.
+Pro rata annual leave for part of a year of employment is paid out when employment ends due to resignation, redundancy or dismissal (except for dismissal for serious misconduct).
+Annual leave loading is not paid on pro rata annual leave unless the employment is ending due to a transfer of the business to a new owner.